PixelRocket-Shop/sigma/README.md

 ## Template Pages
-The template consists of 2 pages:
+The template consists of 4 pages:

 * Homepage
 * Pricing page
+* About us page
+* Contact us page

 To keep code repetition to a minimum, we've used Handlebars.js as the templating engine and partials to quickly add the same code to different pages.
 We also use a Handlebars plugin for JSON data - this allows us to use loops and output a single HTML code block instead of repeating the same HTML.